What is the Entourage Effect in Cannabis? Making Delta 8 THC Even Better

 5. Enhanced Blood-Brain Barrier Permeability

 The cognitive effects of delta 8 THC rely on its ability to enter the brain.
-Because the neurons in our brain are so sensitive, we have a special selective membrane that separates the inside of the brain from the arterial system that supplies blood and oxygen.
+Because the neurons in our brain and central nervous system are so sensitive, we have a special selective membrane that separates the inside of the brain from the arterial system that supplies blood and oxygen.

 This membrane is called the blood-brain barrier.
 It’s designed to allow some molecules in but keeps the vast majority of them out.